tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

         > :bulb: **Tip:** Compute Canada has many common python packages already compiled (made into "wheels") on their system (see available [python wheels](https://docs.computecanada.ca/wiki/Available_Python_wheels)).
 These are installed with pip using the `--no-index` command.
 Installing the wheels from CC can save considerable time, and not overload the login node.

    * Install Jupyter Lab, which we'll use to run notebooks: `pip install --no-index jupyterlab`

+   * Install TensorFlow 2.0 (we'll be using it in the notebook): `pip install --no-index tensorflow`

 4. **Create a script to launch Jupyter Lab**